jared-hughes/nuova/README.md

 ## Example: infinite loop

 To get an infinite loop, we need to set the `ip` back to an earlier position.
-We can uselessly get an empty infinite loop via
+We can get an empty (useless) infinite loop via

 ```c
 start: 0